enj/citadel/README.md

-# Welcome to KMS!
+# Welcome to Citadel!

-KMS is a simple daemon that implements the Kubernetes Key Management Service interface by acquiring a key encryption key (KEK) from an arbitrary command.
+Citadel (c5l) is a simple daemon that implements the Kubernetes Key Management Service (KMS) interface by acquiring a key encryption key (KEK) from an arbitrary command.
 This makes it easy to plug in your own key management solution as a simple unix command that returns the KEK.

 ## How does it work?

-When KMS starts, it runs the command you provide it.
+When c5l starts, it runs the command you provide it.
 This command returns the KEK on standard output.
-If this command fails during startup, the KMS will exit.
+If this command fails during startup, c5l will exit.
 Otherwise, it will use the KEK from the command to encrypt and decrypt input from Kubernetes.

-KMS caches the KEK, and thus does not call the command on every incoming request.
+c5l caches the KEK, and thus does not call the command on every incoming request.
 The time limit of this cache is specified by the `timeout` argument.
-If the KMS is not able to refresh the cache after trying several times, it will purge the KEK and report errors to Kubernetes.
-If the KMS eventually succeeds in acquiring the KEK, normal operation will resume.
+If c5l is not able to refresh the cache after trying several times, it will purge the KEK and report errors to Kubernetes.
+If c5l eventually succeeds in acquiring the KEK, normal operation will resume.

 To specify the socket to create, use the `endpoint` argument.
 Otherwise,